Why I Wish Everyone Knew About Selling To The Federal Government And Then Took It Up As A Business Career!

 First, the federal opportunity is very big.
-You can build a sizable business just working with the feds!
-Plus, unlike the state and local governments, the Federal Government procurement regulations while a little complicated are standardized for civilian and defense and once you learn them, are applicable to all agencies.
-The feds pay on time and conduct work across the entire nation.
+You can build a sizable business just working with the Feds!
+Plus, unlike the state and local governments, the Federal Government procurement regulations while a little complicated are standardized for civilian, intel, and defense and once you learn them, are applicable to all agencies.
+The Feds pay on time and conduct work across the entire nation.
 They have many set-aside programs for various classes of businesses (more below).
 Finally, the Federal Government can act as a hedge for economic downturns like the financial crises in 2008.
 In such times the Federal Government increases spending through stimulus programs.
 For all these reasons, it is critical that you have the Federal Government as one of your major customers.
+Learn How.

 Who Should Learn to Sell to the US Federal Government?

 The short answer to the question is — all entrepreneurs, businesses, non-profits, and even the state and local governments should explore these opportunities because the Federal Government pretty much buys everything through contracts and awards a large number of grants for the public good!
 The truth of the matter is that the Federal Government has projects going in all parts of the country and you have a chance to work for it either directly (prime) or indirectly (subcontractor).
 But here are some specifics of who should explore these opportunities:

 a) Fedpreneurs: These are entrepreneurs seeking to focus on Federal Government start-up business opportunities.

 b) Women Owned Businesses: The Feds have a special “set-aside” category of projects for them.

 c) Veteran Owned Businesses: The Feds also have a special “set-aside” category of projects for them.